iraf-community/iraf-community.github.io/x11iraf.md

 terminfo file for xgterm to `/usr/share/terminfo/`.

-## Other programs
+## Other included programs

+The sources include a few more programs that are out of interest for the normal user:

-Both XGterm and XImtool rely upon the IRAF Object Manager for the GUI.
-The **guidemo** package illustrates how to use GUIs in IRAF applications.
-The **obmsh** package provides a simple shell for the object manager.
+ * The **guidemo** package illustrates how to use GUIs in IRAF applications.

+ * The **obmsh** package provides a simple shell for the IRAF Object Manager.

-**XTapemon** is a conventional Xt/Athena application which allows the status of an IRAF tape job to be monitored continuously while the tape is being accessed.
+ * **XTapemon** is a conventional Xt/Athena application which allows the status of an IRAF tape job to be monitored continuously while the tape is being accessed.

+These programs are not built by default.